What business records should I keep?

 If you are self-employed you need to keep your records for five years from 31 January following the tax year for which the tax return is made.
 So for example for the 2021/22 tax return the following 31 January will be 31 January 2023 – you must keep your records until 31 January 2028.

 However, in some cases you may need to keep the records longer than the above time limit, for example where there is an ongoing investigation by HMRC you will need to keep your records until the end of the enquiry; also if you have submitted your tax returns late you need to keep your records longer.

 What business records should I keep if claiming the Self-Employment Income Support Scheme (SEISS) grants?

-If you have received a grant under the Self-Employment Income Support Scheme (SEISS) to help support your business through the coronavirus pandemic then you will need to keep additional records detailing the reasons why you were eligible for the grant for the same time limits as explained above.
+If you received a grant under the Self-Employment Income Support Scheme (SEISS) to help support your business through the coronavirus pandemic then you will need to keep additional records detailing the reasons why you were eligible for the grant for the same time limits as explained above.
 We cover this on our SEISS web page.

 What are the penalties for keeping inadequate business records?